-Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
+Anti-lock brake system: If the

+ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
 Normal braking is still functional unless the brake warning light also is illuminated.

-Airbag readiness: If this light fails to illuminate when the ignition is turned to ON, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
-A chime will also sound when a malfunction in the supplemental restraint system has been detected.
+Airbag readiness: If this light fails to illuminate when the ignition is turned to on, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
+A chime will sound when there is a malfunction in the indicator light.
 Safety belt: Reminds you to fasten your safety belt.
 A Belt-Minder® chime will also sound to remind you to fasten your safety belt.
-Refer to the Seating and Safety Restraints chapter to activate/deactivate the Belt-Minder® chime feature.
+Refer to the Seating and Safety Restraints

+Engine oil pressure (RTT):

-Engine oil pressure: Illuminates when the oil pressure falls below the normal range, refer to Engine oil in the Maintenance and Specifications chapter.
+Displays when the oil pressure falls below the normal range, refer to Engine oil in the Maintenance and Specifications chapter.

-Engine coolant temperature:
+Engine coolant temperature

-Illuminates when the engine coolant temperature is high.
-Stop the vehicle as soon as possible, switch off the engine and let cool.
+(RTT): Displays when the engine coolant temperature is high.
+Stop the vehicle as soon as possible. switch off the engine and let cool.
 Refer to Engine coolant in the Maintenance and Specifications chapter.